 At a glance

-- What it is: a non-competitive, supported trekking event with designated route and camps
+- What it is: a non-competitive, supported trekking event with a designated route and camps

 - How you travel: you carry your own kit, including your shelter and sleep system